ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/services/tracing-service.md

-import Alert from '@material-ui/lab/Alert';
+---

-# Tracing Service
+title: Tracing service
+---

 Applications that consist of multiple services can be difficult to debug, as a single request can span multiple services.
 Distributed tracing tells the story of your request as it is processed through your system.
 Distributed tracing is a powerful tool to debug and analyze your system in addition to request logging and metrics.